 Twenty-year-old Tibetan Drolma Lazom was born with Kashin Beck Disease, a chronic, disabling bone disease common in Tibet Autonomous Region and other parts of southwestern China.
 In the blog below, Lazom describes the struggles of growing up with a disability in Tibet, and how, after joining a support group sponsored by Handicap international, she overcame her low self-esteem to become an advocate for the disabled.
 Handicap international, which has been working in China for 12 years, supports, among others, community-based rehabilitation in Tibet Region as well as disabled people’s organizations.Read more

 In China, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Humanity & Inclusion in China

-Our team has been working in China since 2000, promoting the inclusion of the most vulnerable populations in society.
+Humanity & Inclusion has been working in China since 2000, promoting the social inclusion of people with disabilities.

 Our Past Work

 Humanity & Inclusion has been in China since 2000, promoting a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
 Over time our work has transformed to meet the dynamic needs of the communities we serve.

 Read on to learn more about our past work in China and consider investing in our future.

 When major natural disasters such as earthquakes or extensive flooding occur in China, Humanity & Inclusion offers emergency relief assistance to victims.
 The organization's first emergency relief efforts in China were in the provinces of Guangxi, Heilongjiang and Inner Mongolia between 1998 and 2000 and also in Yunnan in August 2014.

 Handicap International is responding to the needs of injured people in Ya'an, a city in China's Sichuan province, after a deadly April 20th earthquake.